DrDJ3006/DoorScan/README.md

 ```

 # Bugs and problems :
-Please if you find a problem or a bug let me know
+Please if you find a problem, or a bug let me know